-In the curriculum, pupils have one double PE lesson ranging between hockey, netball, dance, football, badminton, cricket, athletics and tennis.
+In the curriculum, pupils have one double PE lesson ranging between hockey, netball, dance, football, cricket, athletics and tennis.
 Pupils also receive one double of PE where the emphasis is given to personal choice.
-The options include but are not limited to dance, football, rugby, volleyball, water polo, table tennis, fitness, running club, cricket, rounders, tennis, badminton, trampolining, netball, Zumba, yoga and ultimate frisbee.
+The options include but are not limited to dance, football, rugby, volleyball, water polo, table tennis, fitness, running club, cricket, rounders, tennis, badminton, trampolining, netball, yoga, sumba and and ultimate frisbee.

-The curriculum is supported by a strong co-curricular programme.
-Both the elite performer and the social participant are offered extensive opportunities.
+In the co-curricular programme, both the elite performer and the social participant are offered extensive opportunities.
 There are also opportunities to assist with coaching and officiating.
-The Clubs and practices are open to all unless stated otherwise and are held at lunchtimes and after school.
+Clubs and practices are open to all unless stated otherwise and are held at lunchtimes and after school.
+These are:

-The clubs are: